Blue and Beautiful: Celebrating the colors of the Pacific Northwest in the Spring

 It was published in the 2025 Spring/Summer Issue of Washington Wedding Day Magazine, but I wanted to share more photos (including some from behind the scenes!) of these amazing wedding vendors doing their thing.

 This intimate ceremony space was designed to seamlessly flow with the surrounding lush and green venue near Mt.
-Baker (Wandering Waters).
+Baker (Wandering Waters Farm).
 I designed it to look as if the flowers could be naturally found growing at the end of each bench and in the ground floral nest (a ceremony backdrop).
 All flowers were seasonal and west coast-grown (mostly from Western Washington).
 Using flowers that are as local as possible is one way to decrease the overall environmental impact of your wedding day.

 Smaller, more intentionally-designed weddings have a significantly lower impact on the environment than large-scale events.
 For example, this floral design does not use plastic or chemical-based floral foam.
 Also, all mechanics used in the design are reusable (chicken wire netting, water tubes, and ceremonial vessels).